KatherineMichel/digital-commonplace/README.md

 ## Good Advice and Habits

 <!--
+https://twitter.com/JCSmiley4/status/1317194726223892481 | JC Smiley on Twitter: "Tips to break the “Tutorial Hell” cycle: 1⃣ Tweak the tutorial by adding more features.
+2⃣ Apply the principles learned in a different application.
+3⃣ Rebuild the project without the tutorial as a guide. @CodeNewbies @JuniorsInTech @codeconnector_" / Twitter

 Feross
 https://twitter.com/devonzuegel/status/1148708151992213510 | Devon on Twitter: "Great lessons from @feross' experience building @WebTorrentApp!
 I especially like this one: "Share your work early & often."
 Fun to see the timeline for the project, too.
 Helps put things in perspective.
 I wish more people shared their path through awesome work like this!… https://t.co/LsNkv8QXNq"